-“While it may seem simple, homeowners do in fact have several decisions to make when it comes to their garage door, first of which is deciding on chain or belt driven,” said TDC President, President Mark Stuenkel.
-“Of course, both options will open and shut the door, however, each has differentiating factors to consider including speed, strength and price.”
+“While it may seem simple, homeowners do have several decisions to make when it comes to their garage door, first of which is deciding on chain or belt driven,” said TDC President, President Mark Stuenkel.
+“Of course, both options will open and shut the door; however, each has differentiating factors to consider, including speed, strength, and price.”

 Typically, garage door opening systems are not very fast due to safety considerations (garage doors need to move slowly to avoid bodily injury and vehicle damage).
 However, there are other factors involved when it comes to the speed of a garage door opener.

 Garage door openers are noisy.
 There are plenty of aftermarket products that can help reduce the noise and vibrations caused by the motor and drive system.
-When it comes to comparing a chain-driven garage door opener and a belt-driven system, the belt-driven system is much quieter.
+When comparing a chain-driven garage door opener and a belt-driven system, the belt-driven system is much quieter.

 The noise from the chain drive, made from the gearing, motor, and metal-on-metal contact, leaves this type of opener at a disadvantage.
 The belt drive does not have this contact with metal, making the belt system more discreet.

 While a belt-driven garage door may provide quieter operating noises, it lacks in another department: strength.
 While the weight of a common steel or aluminum garage door is fine for any opener, a customized garage made of wood or additional insulation, for example, would require a chain drive.
 The strength of the chain link will help to lift heavier doors than a belt drive.